-II.
 Statement of Non-Discrimination

-The University does not discriminate on the basis of sex in its education programs and activities, including employment and admission.
-Complaints of discrimination based on sex will be handled under Discrimination, Harassment, and Retaliation Prevention Policy for Employees.
-Title IX-based complaints of any kind, and retaliation against an employee or third party may be directed to the Equal Opportunity and Diversity Officer.
+Chapman University does not discriminate on the basis of sex in its educational programs and activities, including employment and admission.
+Complaints of discrimination based on sex will be handled under the Student Conduct Code and the Interim Harassment, Discrimination, and Retaliation Prevention Policy.

-III.
 Scope

-This policy applies to any student or employee who experiences prohibited sexual harassment by an employee in University education programs or activities.
-This includes locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the University.
-The University has other policies and procedures that may be applicable if the conduct does not meet the definition of prohibited sexual harassment under this policy or otherwise falls within the scope of this policy, including the Discrimination, Harassment, and Retaliation Prevention Policy for Employees.
+This policy applies to all students who experience prohibited sexual harassment in Chapman University's education programs or activities by other students, subject to the jurisdictional requirements of this policy described below.
+This includes locations, events, or circumstances over which Chapman University exercised substantial control over both the student Respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by Chapman University.
+Chapman University has other policies and procedures that may be applicable if the conduct does not meet the definition of prohibited sexual harassment under this policy or otherwise fall within the scope of this policy.
+See also the Student Conduct Code, the Interim Student Policy on Sexual Harassment Prohibited by California Senate Bill 493, Interim Policy on Harassment Prohibited by Title IX and the Interim Harassment, Discrimination, and Retaliation Prevention Policy